How to Turn Dirt Into Gold

 "May I see it?" said the old man.
 The young woman and her husband gave each other a quick look – this was odd!
 But she went home and came back with a large bag.
 The father saw that inside the bag were gold coins.

-“Set that down,” he said.
+“Set it down,” he said.
 Then he took the bucket of dirt and dumped it onto the floor.
-He took the bag and poured the gold coins in a pile, next to the dirt.
+He took the bag of coins and poured in a pile next to the dirt.

 "You see," he said, turning to his son-in-law, "you have turned dirt into gold!"

 "Oh, I get it!' said the daughter.
 "My dear," she said, turning to her husband.
-"You farmed the dirt, and then we sold the bananas.
+"You farmed the dirt and we sold the bananas.
 Now we have gold coins!"

 end